kelwynOliveira/nolukai/_posts/en/python/2023-09-25-cs50-python-functions-variables.markdown

 layout: post
 lang: en
 permalink: cs50-python-functions-variables/
-title: "[CS50's - Introduction to Python] Solving problems from topic - Functions and Variables"
+title: "[CS50's - Introduction to Python] Functions, Variables"
 date: 2023-09-25 18:00:00 -0400
 description: "In this post I will show how to solve the problems from topic 0 - Functions and Variables of CS50's - Introduction to Python."
 image: "/assets/python/cs50p-functions-variables.jpg"